 Humpty Dumpty may have sat on a wall and had a great fall, but Humpty Dumpty wasn’t a cat.
 How do we know this?
-Because a cat can survive a great fall in one piece.
-A Moment of Science investigates the cat’s legendary ability to fall.
+Because, unlike an egg, a cat can survive a great fall in one piece.

-While cats may not need all the King’s horses and all the King’s men, like poor Humpty Dumpty, they might need a veterinarian.
-Cats can survive incredible falls, but they often suffer broken bones and internal injuries; sadly, they don’t always live happily ever after.
+While cats may not need all the King’s horses and all the King’s men, they might need a veterinarian.
+Cats can survive incredible falls, but they often suffer broken bones and internal injuries.